Minhtrong360/final_project/README.md

 - []: User story: Total written, viewed, liked, shared stories.
 - []: User can see liked, shared stories.

-\*\*\*\* User can create new account or sign in with Google, Facebook.
-After register an account, User can update Account Name, Cover, Gender, Address, Date of Birth, Phone number, ID.
+\*\*\*\* User can create new account.
+After register an account, User can update Account Name, Cover, Gender, Address, Date of Birth, Phone number, ...
 User need a purchase to be a writter.

 ## Subcription:

 - []: Register time, Expired.
-- []: phuong thuc thanh toan (optional)
+- []: Payment method (optional)

 ### A user can be subcribe or not (one to one)

-#### Đưa response cứng, lấy res đó build FE.
-Build xong FE rồi nối DB sau.

 ## ROUTE